Using credit cards to make travel cheaper and more fun

 Using rewards points for free flights, upgrades and hotels

-Quick things to know about rewards credit cards:
+Quick things to know about travel credit cards:

 - The more points you'll earn, the higher the annual fee is likely to be.